-The David W. Richerson Educational Outreach Award was established through a gift from David W. Richerson, Richerson & Associates.
-David Richerson is a leading expert in the field of ceramics.
-He is an early pioneer in the development of high-strength silicon nitride, introducing grain boundary engineering and the use of fracture surface analysis to improve materials.
 The award aims to foster a culture of educational outreach and community engagement.
-It recognizes the importance of inspiring the next generation of scientists, engineers, and innovators in the ceramic and glass materials field.
+It recognizes the critical role college students play in inspiring the next generation of scientists, engineers, and innovators in the ceramic and glass materials field.

-The Award is given annually to honor up to two undergraduate or graduate student members of the ceramic and glass materials community who have made a significant impact in outreach to primary and secondary school students.
+Undergraduate or graduate students who have, through outreach to K-12 students, inspired the next generation of scientists, engineers, and innovators in the ceramic and glass materials field, are eligible for this award.
+It is given annually to two undergraduate or graduate student members of the ceramic and glass materials community.
 The awardee(s) will receive a certificate, a $2,000 award honorarium, and registration waiver to attend the ACerS Annual Meeting.
 The award will be presented at the ACerS Annual Meeting Awards Banquet.

 Nomination Process